 Cronenberg cast unusual actors in smaller roles, eliciting off-beat, quirky performances from them which add to oddness of the film’s effect.
 Jan Hartog (Robert A. Silverman), Dr Raglan’s ex-patient, delivers his lines in a bizarre sing-song voice while the police pathologist revels in the incredible postmortem results with chilling glee.

-If you’re tempted to catch up with the film on BFI Player, this quote from the trailer might help you prepare: “Never before have you come this close to the edge of terror.
+If you’re tempted to catch up with the film, this quote from the trailer might help you prepare: “Never before have you come this close to the edge of terror.
 Never before have you faced anything so strange and sinister, so bizarre and unnerving.
 Never until now.”

 Creepy 1962 witchcraft thriller Night of the Eagle anticipates Rosemary’s Baby and The Stepford Wives in its story of dark forces at work in middle-class suburbia.